helm/helm/docs/using_helm.md

 GitHub repository](https://github.com/kubernetes/charts).
 That project accepts chart source code, and (after audit) packages those for you.

+## Tiller, Namespaces and RBAC
+In some cases you may wish to scope Tiller or deploy multiple Tillers to a single cluster.
+Here are some best practices when operating in those circumstances.

+1. Tiller can be [installed](install.md) into any namespace.
+By default, it is installed into kube-system.
+You can run multiple tillers in multiple namespaces.
+2. Limiting Tiller to only be able to install into specific namespaces and/or resource types is controlled by Kubernetes [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) roles and rolebindings.
+3. Release names are unique PER TILLER INSTANCE .
+4. Charts should only contain resources that exist in a single namespace.

 ## Conclusion

 This chapter has covered the basic usage patterns of the `helm` client,